AichaAbbad/assignment_1_rt2/README.md

 ```bash
 cd assignment_1_rt2
 ```
-3. Generate the "html file":
+3. Generate the html file:
 ```bash
 make html
 ```
+4. Navigate into the html file inside the build file and select the __index.html__ to see the html page.